ClaudioESSilva/claudioessilva.github.io/_posts/2022-06-07-dbatools-exceptions.md

 ## How do we do it?
 dbatools was born before PowerShell Core.
-We were looking forward to have some better error handling along side with a better logging system and we were affortunate to have [Friedrich Weinmann](https://github.com/FriedrichWeinmann) on the team helping with his enormous PS/C# knowledge.
+We were looking forward to have some better error handling along side with a better logging system and we were fortunate to have [Friedrich Weinmann](https://github.com/FriedrichWeinmann) on the team helping with his enormous PS/C# knowledge.

 Fred created an internal CmdLet for dbatools called [`Write-Message`](https://github.com/dataplat/dbatools/blob/development/bin/projects/dbatools/dbatools/Commands/WriteMessageCommand.cs) to handle messages and logging.

-If you explore dbatools' functions you will find lot's of `Write-Message` entries but also [`Stop-Function`](https://github.com/dataplat/dbatools/blob/development/internal/functions/flowcontrol/Stop-Function.ps1) which is the responsible to interrupt a function.
+If you explore dbatools' functions you will find lot's of `Write-Message` entries but also [`Stop-Function`](https://github.com/dataplat/dbatools/blob/development/internal/functions/flowcontrol/Stop-Function.ps1) which is the responsible for interrupt a function.

 As stated on the description:
 > This function is a utility function used by other functions to reduce error catching overhead.